-Based on the above discussion, it is evident that blockchain technology has a potential to revolutionize the industry 4.0.
+Based on the above discussion, it is obvious that blockchain technology has a chance to revolutionize the industry 4.0.
 However, at the same time, there are several challenges in usage of blockchain technology.
-For example, interoperability issues between diverse manufacturing systems pose a significant barrier to the effective implementation of blockchain [Leng et al, 2020].
-The concept of decentralized manufacturing through Blockchain encounters challenges related to production coordination and resource optimization [33].
-Moreover, implementing smart contracts can be complex in some industry 4.0 scenarios [12] [24].
-Like other networks, blockchain networks are vulnerable to cyberattacks, and it is important to ensure that sensitive data is protected.
+For example, interoperability issues between diverse manufacturing systems pose a significant barrier to the effective implementation of blockchain (Leng et al, 2020).
+The concept of decentralized manufacturing through Blockchain encounters challenges related to production coordination and resource optimization (Zhao et al., 2020).
+Moreover, implementing smart contracts can be complex in some industry 4.0 scenarios (Fernandez-Carames & Fraga-Lamas, 2019; Liu et al., 2019).
+Like other networks, blockchain networks are vulnerable to cyberattacks, and it is essential to assure that sensitive data is protected.
 There is always a security threat to decentralized networks of potential vulnerabilities and cyber-attacks.
 The ownership and privacy of data in industry 4.0 environments present ethical and legal challenges.
 There is no clear regulatory framework for blockchain-based applications in many jurisdictions.
 Therefore, establishing a regulatory framework and standards for Blockchain is an ongoing challenge.
-Addressing these challenges is imperative for realizing the full potential of Blockchain in Industry 4.0.
+Addressing these obstacles is imperative for recognizing the entire potential of Blockchain in Industry 4.0.
 Therefore, as much as blockchain can revolutionize industry 4.0, it is also important to consider the appropriate environment for applying blockchain.
 Awareness about blockchain technology is crucial among the managers, users and the sponsors.
 The following sections discusses the about different types of the blockchain technologies, issues and challenges in using blockchain technology.